 TIP: Since you are using 80/20 ground beef, you will notice that about halfway through baking, there will be a collection of fat on the bottom of the pan…pour most of this off…leave a few tablespoons so that the meat does not dry out!

 I remove the foil the last 10 minutes, turn up the heat to 400 degrees…add ketchup to the top of each loaf and finish baking.
-Remove from oven and allow the loaves to sit for about five minutes before slicing.
+Remove the Meatloaf from the oven.
+Allow the loaves to sit for about five minutes before slicing.
 ENJOY!